-Sustainable development can be defined as an approach to the economic development of a country without compromising the quality of the environment for future generations.
-In the name of economic development, the price of environmental damage is paid in the form of land degradation, soil erosion, air & water pollution, deforestation, etc. This damage may surpass the advantages of having more quality output of goods and service.
+Sustainable development can be defined as an approach to the economic development of a country without compromising with the quality of the environment for future generations.
+In the name of economic development, the price of environmental damage is paid in the form of land degradation, soil erosion, air and water pollution, deforestation, etc. This damage may surpass the advantages of having more quality output of goods and services.

-- To promote the kind of development that minimizes environmental problems.
+- To promote the kind of development that minimises environmental problems.

-- To meet the needs of the existing generation without compromising the quality of the environment for future generations
+- To meet the needs of the existing generation without compromising with the quality of the environment for future generations.

-- Technological development should be input effective and not input utilizing
+- Technological development should be input effective and not input utilising.

 - For renewable resources, the rate of consumption should not surpass the rate of production of renewable substitutes.

-- All types of pollution should be minimized
+- All types of pollution should be minimised.

 What is Environmental Crisis?

-- Environmental crisis refers to a situation when an environment fails to perform its vital function of life sustenance.
+Environmental crisis refers to a situation when an environment fails to perform its vital function of life sustenance.
+The environment becomes suitable as soon as the following happens:

-- The environment is suitable as soon as 1.
-Resource extraction remains below the rate of resource generation.2.
-Generation of waste remains within the absorption capacity of the environment.
+- Generation of waste remains within the absorption capacity of the environment.

 - The high rate of growth of population adversely affects the environment.